alexandrashy/course_work_parallel_computing/README.md

 # To run the following programn, the VS studio is needed.
 ## Visual Studio uses project files with extensions like .vcxproj for C++ projects instead of traditional Makefiles.
 To run the program you need the C++ 17.

-# To run the python code:
-# API Invert Index
-# Getting Started
+## Getting Started with Python code
 **Clone the project from GitHub**:
    ```bash
    git clone https://github.com/alexandrashy/course_work_parallel_computing.git